 - Catalog and report all transportation related infrastructure as a baseline quantitative data set as needed.
-These may include ROWs, culverts, signs, traffic counts, alignment data, lane miles, trail segments, signs, kiosks, for non-motorized users, etc (Town and County staff). - Coordinate / store regional agency data for traffic counts and traffic data collection as needed (Town and County staff). - Plan and identify locations for obtaining or improving road alignment data as needed (Town and County staff). - Integrate linear reference information and Autocad drone surveys into future projects as needed (Town and County staff). - Management and maintenance of joint TOML/County GIS database for web based public reporting of road safety hazards by location as needed (Town and County staff). - Import of reported traffic collision data and location into GIS as needed (Town and County staff). - Provide support to TOML and for County regarding transportation database requests as needed (Town and

-- County staff). - Update and maintain the County transportation system, maps, and documents as needed (Town and County staff). - Quickbase application development to support and maintain an Asset Management System (Town and County staff).
+These may include ROWs, culverts, signs, traffic counts, alignment data, lane miles, trail segments, signs, kiosks, for non-motorized users, etc. - Coordinate / store regional agency data for traffic counts and traffic data collection as needed. - Plan and identify locations for obtaining or improving road alignment data as needed. - Integrate linear reference information and Autocad drone surveys into future projects as needed. - Management and maintenance of joint TOML/County GIS database for web based public reporting of road safety hazards by location as needed. - Import of reported traffic collision data and location into GIS as needed. - Provide support to TOML and for County regarding transportation database requests as needed. - Update and maintain the County transportation system, maps, and documents as needed. - Quickbase application development to support and maintain an Asset Management System.